make-all/tuya-local/ACKNOWLEDGEMENTS.md

 - [nima-002](https://github.com/nima-002) for contributing improvements to Moebot S lawnmowers.
 - [maxupunk](https://github.com/maxupunk) for assistance with support for Kabum Smart 700 vacuum cleaners.
 - [thugseus](https://github.com/thugseus) for assistance with support for HU06 Bluetooth smart locks.
+- [jaydensmith](https://github.com/jaydensmith) for assistance with support for Cadence aroma diffusers.